 We all have prints collected over years that never got framed.
 So prints lie waiting in storage for what seems like an eternity until we decide enough is enough- our walls need some love, too.
 And they do.
 Read through on what to consider when creating a gallery wall.

 Decide which part of your home would look best with a gallery wall.
 If you want to showcase your collection of prized art, the living room is probably the best bet since it has the most visibility and traffic.
-If you want to put together a set of personal pictures on the wall, the bedroom or inner corridors might be a better idea so it’s visible only to close friends and extended family.
+If you want to put together a set of personal pictures on the wall, the bedroom design or inner corridors might be a better idea so it’s visible only to close friends and extended family.
 Putting together your favourite travel pictures, for instance, works well above a space like a home study.
 In the living room, the wall behind your couch serves as a good option for a gallery wall.

 The way your gallery wall looks stems naturally from your preferred personal style.
 If you are more of an OCD personality, who likes order above all else then plan a gallery wall that’s precise and follows a symmetry that you will find visually pleasing.
 If you are more of an eclectic hoarder who a studied, careless approach to decor, then an asymmetrical style will please you more.